Introduction to Journalism, Radio and Podcasting, Cultural Journalism

 S425 Integrative Learning Center

-Kelsey Whipple is a journalism scholar and former journalist who researches gender, gender identity, and class in the media and the influence of social media and other technologies on journalism.
-Her work has been published in Journalism & Mass Communication Quarterly, Computers in Human Behavior, Feminist Media Studies and the Howard Journal of Communications, among other publications.
+Kelsey Whipple is a journalism scholar and former journalist who researches gender, gender identity, and race in the media and the influence of social media and other technologies on journalism.
+Her work has been published in Journalism & Mass Communication Quarterly, Computers in Human Behavior, International Journal of Communication, Feminist Media Studies and the Howard Journal of Communications, among other publications.
 Her research has been covered by industry sites including Nieman Journalism Lab and received Top Faculty Paper Awards from the Associational for Education in Journalism and Mass Communication and the International Communication Association.
 Whipple is also a podcast enthusiast and educator and creator of the University of Texas' Tiny Texas Podcast Festival.

 New & Selected Publications